clj-commons/claypoole/README.md

 ## How can I disable threading?

-We have found that benchmarking and some other tests are most easily done in serial.
+We have found that benchmarking and some other tests are most easily done in series.
 You can do that in one of two ways.

 First, you can just pass the keyword `:serial` to a parallel function.